signofthefour/busStopQAsystem/README.md

 python main.py --input_dir ./Input/question --output_dir ./Output
 ```

-***In my local machine, the python is call python version 3, you should you python verion 3 in your work/test***
+***In my local machine, the python cmd calls python version 3, you should use python verion 3 in your work/test***

 ## Folder structure